rust-db/refinery/refinery_cli/README.md

 ### Debian/Ubuntu

-If you're a **Debian** user (or a user of a Debian derivative like **Ubuntu**), then ripgrep can be installed using a binary `.deb` file provided in each [refinery_cli release](https://github.com/rust-db/refinery/releases/).
+If you're a **Debian** user (or a user of a Debian derivative like **Ubuntu**), then refinery can be installed using a binary `.deb` file provided in each [refinery_cli release](https://github.com/rust-db/refinery/releases/).

 ```sh